Home » Halloween in Plymouth 2022: What’s on in and around the city for kids

 Spooky Science at The Box

-The Box is holding a spooktacular Spooky Science kids event from 5.30pm to 8.30pm on October 29.
+The Box is holding a spooktacular Spooky Science kids event from 5.30pm to 8.30pm on October 28.
 Explore the galleries by torchlight, perform a science experiment in the museum’s Learning Room and dance away to some spooky tracks in your Halloween outfits.
-Book your tickets here.
+Tickets must be booked in advance.
 And if you’ve not been to The Box yet, find out more and what we thought of it here.

 A pumpkin and potions ready for a spooky science session for Halloween in Plymouth